-Will "Gangs of London" air on AMC in Canada?
+Why was there confusion about whether "Gangs of London" would air on AMC in Canada?

-The series was released on the channel's new AMC+ streaming service in the United States on October 1, and is scheduled to air on the AMC linear channel in early 2021.
+The series was released on the channel's new AMC+ streaming service in the United States on October 1, and began to air on the AMC linear channel beginning in April 2021.

-We reached out to the AMC public relations team for clarification a few days before posting this, but had not heard back as of publication time.
-We'll update this post if we hear back from them.
-In the meantime, we'd consider AMC carrying the show in Canada unlikely, but not out of the question.
+We had reached out to both the AMC public relations team and producers Pulse Films for clarification a few days before originally posting this in October 2020, but had not heard back.
+Thus, we had posted here that we weren't certain whether AMC would be carrying the show in Canada.

 Thanks to Twitter reader Jon E. for his question prompting this post.

 - April 4, 2021 – updates / cleanup now that the series has now indeed begun airing on AMC in Canada